 Buy your own equipment

 One of the simplest ways you can cut costs on your monthly internet bill is to buy your own modem and router.
 Although internet providers don’t advertise it, most will allow you to buy your own equipment instead of renting from them.
-Renting a modem and router usually costs $10-$15/mo.
+Renting a modem and router usually costs $10 to $15/mo.
 That’s up to $180/yr.
-Conversely, buying your own modem and router usually costs between $50 and $100.
-That means you could save as 40% of what you’d pay in router fees just in the first year.
+Conversely, buying your own modem and router usually costs between $50 and $100, so you could save 40% of what you’d pay in router fees just in the first year.

 Bundle your services

-If you have cable TV, you might want to consider bundling TV and internet together in order to save money each month.
-Bundling internet, TV and even home phone can save you anywhere between $5 and $40/mo.
-That can make a huge difference.
+If you have cable TV, you might want to consider bundling TV and internet together to save money.
+Bundling internet, TV and even your home phone can save you anywhere from $5 to $40/mo.

 Look into switching providers